mLascurain/toggle-dark-mode/README.md

 <script src="toggle-dark-node.js"></script>
 ```

+<p> After that create your styles for dark mode and light mode in the dark-mode/light-mode classes </p>

 <p> If you want to change the style of the button just comment all the styles in the js file </p>